algorys/redissue/README.md

 You can configure the plugin in the Config Manager of DokuWiki:

 * redissue.url: Put your Redmine's url server, without a slash ending.
-Example : ``http://myredmine.com``
+Example : ``http://myredmine.com``.
+This setting can be override by _server_ option.
 * redissue.img: Maybe you have a custom icon for your Redmine installation.
 You can put image'url here.
 Example : ``http://www.example.com/image.png``
 * redissue.theme: If you have the theme [Bootstrap 3](https://www.dokuwiki.org/template:bootstrap3) installed (or another supported _Bootstrap_ theme), you can set redissue to bootstrap.
 Otherwise, simply choose theme Dokuwiki.
 * redissue.API: Set your Redmine API's key, preference Administrator key.
+This setting can be override by _server_ option.
 * redissue.view: Choose the view you want to display.
 This will depend on the wiki user's access rights in Redmine.
   * Impersonate: select this if your wiki's users have the same UID as Redmine's users. e.g. : LDAP authentication.
 Redissue then will manage rights based on private or public projects.
   * Userview: doesn't manage access rights and display issue even if it's in private project.